CodyDegraffeNiles/JS_PROJECT/README.md

 While the use of Canvas over normal HTML allows for more dynamic images and less cluttered HTML, Canvas does present a unique challange, locating exactly where a user clicked.
 Unlike a grid using HTML elements, sections of a canvas grid cannot be "labeled/marked".
 This means if a user clicks anywhere on the canvas, the whole canvas is clicked.
 This is problamatic as it makes user interaction with units on the canvas impossible without creating a method to determine where on the canvas the user clicked.
 MINI-XCOM solves this problem in the following way.

+First, MINI-XCOM's canvas element has defined ratios.
+It is an 8 by 8 grid with each square having a both a height and width of 80.
+Thus, each unit on the grid is given a pos(ition) attribute that corresponds to a location on the grid, so its location can be stored and later manipulated for movement.
+(Code Snippet)

+Secondly, when a user clicks on the canvas, the following code is run to determine the exact location of the click.
+(Code snippet)

+(explanation).

-After determining where the user clicked, as each grid box has a height of 80px and a width of 80px, the x and y coordinates of the click are both divided by 80 and then floored (rounded down) to get the grid position of the click.
-This grid position is then checked against the positions of the units stored in the grid to determine if the user clicked on a unit and if so, the approriate logic is initaited.
-This logic is also used to convert a unit's positions back into
+After determining where the user clicked, the x and y coordinates of the click are both divided by 80 as this is the noted height and width of the grid.
+The resulting number is floored (rounded down) to get the grid position of the click.
+This grid position is then checked against the positions of the units to determine if the user clicked on a unit and if so, the approriate logic is initaited.
+This logic is also use in reverse to convert a unit's position back into coordinates on the grid so they can be rendered in the proper spot on the grid.

-The other tricky part of the project was handling the Event Listeners.

 Lastly, MINI-XCOM uses wepback and npm to bundle code and manage project dependenices respectively.
 It also uses Babel to transpile the Javascript Code so that MINI-XCOM is backwards compatible.

+### Another Feature?

 ### Future Features